andraztori/marrakesh/marrakesh/architecture.md

 **Campaign Convergence**:
 - Campaigns converge their pacing multipliers to meet impression or budget targets
-- Uses `ControllerProportional` for smooth adjustments
+- Uses `ConvergeControllerProportional` (which wraps `ControllerProportional`) for smooth adjustments
-- Each convergence strategy (`ConvergeTotalImpressions`, `ConvergeTotalBudget`) has its own convergence logic
+- Each convergence target (`ConvergeTargetTotalImpressions`, `ConvergeTargetTotalBudget`) defines what to converge to
+- The controller (`ConvergeControllerProportional`) handles how to converge
 - Convergence tracks the number of iterations taken to converge, stored in `SimulationStat`

 **Seller Convergence**: